EGO4D/Ego-Exo4D-docs/docs/tutorials/gaze.md

  - VRS: <a href="https://facebookresearch.github.io/vrs/">VRS</a> is the file format used to store the Project Aria Glasses multimodal data.
 VRS Data is stored Stream and are identified with a unique StreamId. `VrsDataProvider` enables you to list and retrieve all VRS data and calibration data.
  - DeviceCalibration: an interface that can be used to retrieve Intrinsics for Image Stream data (i.e Camera data) - `CameraCalibration` and Extrinsics defined for all sensors - `SE3`.

 Project Aria glasses use 3D Coordinate Frame Conventions.
-You can find an overview of these conventions <a href="3D Coordinate Frame Conventions">here</a> where Central Pupil Frame (CPF) and 3D Coordinate frame and system conventions are covered.
+You can find an overview of these conventions here (CPF) and 3D Coordinate frame and system conventions are covered.
 We use the projectaria_tools API for retrieving the DeviceCalibration and the POSE of each sensor.

 First of all, we load the VRS file of the sample take.